cdapio/cdap/cdap-docs/developer-guide/source/_examples/wordcount.rst

 This Procedure has three methods,
   - getStats(): Returns global stats like get total words received, total length of words received and the average length of words.
   - getCount(): Given a word, this would return the total count of occurrence and the top-10 associated words for this word.
-  - getAssoc(): Given a pair, "word1" and "word2" this would return the total-count for this pair of association
+  - getAssoc(): Given a pair, "word1" and "word2" this would return the association count for this pair

 Building and Running the Application and Example ................................................